Parks Canada: Ecological integrity monitoring

-According to Panel on Ecological Integrity Report in 2000, "the idea of conserving nature unimpaired has been part of national parks’ legal mandate since 1930".
+According to the Panel on Ecological Integrity Report in 2000, "the idea of conserving nature unimpaired has been part of national parks' legal mandate since 1930".
 The term “ecological integrity” was put into the 1988 amendments to the National Parks Act but was in park policy as early as 1979.
 The Panel on Ecological Integrity Report proposed the following definition: "An ecosystem has integrity when it is deemed characteristic for its natural region, including the composition and abundance of native species and biological communities, rates of change and supporting processes".
 There is a significant amount of debate surrounding the definition of ecological integrity.
 As can be seen through the evolution of the term, ecological integrity is deeply rooted in notions of symbiosis, sustainability, and holistic management practices.
 There is a fair amount of debate surrounding the definition of the term in the academic world as well.
-For example, "[ecological integrity]has a high degree of linguistic elasticity and should there ever be a legal challenge to its use, there are no precise and clear definitions for it".
+For example, "[ecological integrity] has a high degree of linguistic elasticity and should there ever be a legal challenge to its use, there are no precise and clear definitions for it".
 Regardless of the fluidity of the term, there are some common elements, "There are, however, certain common elements found in many definitions: naturalness, wholeness, continuity through time".

 According to the most recent iteration of the Canada National Parks Act S.C.
 2000, c.32., Parks Canada is responsible for the ecological integrity of all national parks.
 To cite section 8 (2): “Maintenance or restoration of ecological integrity through the protection of natural resources and natural processes, shall be the first priority of the Minister when considering all aspects of the management of park” (Canada National Parks Act, 2000).
 This law put additional onus on Parks Canada Agency to implement a robust science-based conservation and monitoring program.

 Following the publication of the Panel on Ecological Integrity Report in 2000, Parks Canada Agency released Status on Agency Progress since First Priority in 2008 as a response.
 One major stride mentioned is the implementation of a policy requirement for national parks to report on the state of ecological integrity every five years, summarizing reports from monitoring programs in place.
 This State of the Park report was designed to ensure accountability in the management structure of Parks Canada Agency.
-In the author’s words, “The State of the Park report is the accountability mechanism for Field Unit Superintendents to report to the CEO on achieving the Agency’s Corporate Plan performance expectations related to maintaining and improving ecological integrity”.
-In addition to this reform, Parks Canada also updated and released the Agency’s Guide to Management Planning in 2008 to restructure the agency and ensure that this new integrated approach could be applied to all national parks.
+In the author's words, “The State of the Park report is the accountability mechanism for Field Unit Superintendents to report to the CEO on achieving the Agency's Corporate Plan performance expectations related to maintaining and improving ecological integrity”.
+In addition to this reform, Parks Canada also updated and released the Agency's Guide to Management Planning in 2008 to restructure the agency and ensure that this new integrated approach could be applied to all national parks.